 2013 Margreth Riemer Open

-The course is open sunrise to dusk daily, April 15 through November 15 or first snow.
+The course is open sunrise to dusk daily, April 15 through early November or first snow.
 All 18 holes include Mach 3 baskets and tee markers with signs indicating hole location, distance, and par.
 The course is non-supervised and no reservations are needed.
 Bring your own disc.

 Disc golf is played much like traditional golf.
 Instead of a ball and clubs, players use a flying disc or frisbee.
 The disc/frisbee is thrown from a tee to a basket, which is the “hole”.
 As a player progresses down the fairway, he or she must make each consecutive shot from the spot where the previous throw landed.
 Finally, the “putt” lands in the basket and the hole is completed.
 The object is to throw the disc/frisbee from the tee area to the target “basket” in the fewest number of throws.